 - 14 full size Kit Kat bars

 The icing acts as the glue for the border and the candy on top, so it’s important to have enough.
 Find out what the recipient’s favorite candy is and buy an assortment of candy that will give interesting texture and color to the cake.
-I recommend using colored chocolate candies like Smarties and M&Ms, but you can also use Skittles and M&Ms. You can use mini-cookies, but I didn’t because I think they might get a bit soggy.
-You can also use two kinds of chocolates and alternate them.
+I recommend using colored chocolate candies like Smarties and M&Ms, but you can also use both Skittles and M&Ms, if you want to offer a non-chocolate candy option.
+I’ve seen cakes made with mini-cookies, but I didn’t do that because I thought they might get a bit soggy.
+You can also use a mix of milk, dark, and white chocolates and alternate them between compartments on the top of the cake.
 The possibilities are endless!

 Step 2: Make the cake